-We would like to thank Kaplan Real Estate Education, a provider of online real estate courses, for sponsoring this article.
-Kaplan offers a great e-book on “Launching Your Real Estate Career” which can be downloaded for free here.
+We would like to thank Brightwood Real Estate Education, a provider of online real estate courses, for sponsoring this article.
+Brightwood offers a great e-book on “Launching Your Real Estate Career” which can be downloaded for free here.
 All views expressed in this article belong exclusively to Fit Small Business.

 Throughout my career as a real estate agent in New York City, I’ve been called many names, some that I can’t repeat in polite company.
 If there’s one constant though, it’s that the vast majority of people I interact with don’t understand the difference between the terms real estate agent vs broker.